1. Show pending tasks and the active-compaction table.

 sys.exit(1)

-# Capture current state for rollback
+# Capture current state for guaranteed rollback.

 rc, out, _ = run_nodetool(["getcompactionthroughput"])

-current_tp = int(out) if rc == 0 else 16
+match = re.search(r"(\d+)", out) if rc == 0 else None

 rc, out, _ = run_nodetool(["getconcurrentcompactors"])

-current_cc = int(out) if rc == 0 else 2
+current_cc = int(out) if rc == 0 and out.isdigit() else 2

-# Scale to 2x throughput, +2 concurrency (cap at 8 threads to avoid I/O thrashing)
+# Scale to 2x throughput, +2 concurrency (cap at 8 threads to avoid I/O thrashing).

 new_tp = min(current_tp * 2, 256)